astrisdesign/AstriCore/README.md

   - Data Management: Saves collected data in CSV format and logs operations in plain text.

 ## Hardware Setup
-- Code is compatible with the Astris UniTest electrical schematic (TODO - link to schematics)
+- Code is compatible with the AstriForce electrical schematic (TODO - link to schematics)

 ## Software Setup
 ### Microcontroller: